General Enrollment Requirements for New Students

 If a student changes his/her academic program of study, a re-evaluation may be requested.
 To request a re-evaluation, the Transcript Re-evaluation/Specific Course Evaluation Request must be completed.
 This can be found on in the My Way portal.
 (Student Services, Student Services Home, Transcript Re-evaluation/Specific Course Evaluation Request)

 Requests received via email and phone will be referred to the Transcript Re-evaluation/Specific Course Evaluation Request.

 It will take approximately five to six weeks for the initial re-evaluation to be completed.
 The same criteria used for the initial transcript evaluation will be used.

-Once a transcript has been re-evaluated, a postcard will be sent informing the student that the results have been posted.
+Once a transcript has been re-evaluated, students with a mcc email account will be notified via email, that their transcript is complete.
+Students without a letter stating their evaluation is complete.
 Students may log onto their My Services account to view credits that have transferred (My Services for Students, Academic Profile, MCC Unofficial Transcripts).
-A letter will be sent if no credits are transferred.
+An email or letter will be sent if no credits are transferred.

 INTERNATIONAL TRANSCRIPT EVALUATION

 For students who wish to have an international transcript reviewed by MCC for possible credit transfer, they must first have it evaluated by a credential evaluation consultant.
 College degrees obtained outside the U.S. are only accepted when interpreted by transcript service members of the National Association of Credential Evaluation Services.
 Click here to access a list of consultants.
 A student is encouraged to contact any or all of the consultants for cost and information.
 If a student chooses to have a transcript evaluated by one of the listed consultants, it is strongly encouraged to have a course-by-course review, list the course credit hours for each course and list letter grades (A-F) earned and have the evaluators provide course descriptions.